 Besides these proven sales training ideas, the following methods can help your sales reps position your product or service to cater to unique customer priorities:

-- Emphasise qualitative value: Beyond numbers, reflect on how your product augments the user’s life or business in non-tangible ways, such as enhancing user experience or saving valuable time.
+- Emphasize qualitative value: Beyond numbers, reflect on how your product augments the user’s life or business in non-tangible ways, such as enhancing user experience or saving valuable time.

 - Stand out from the crowd: What differentiates your product?
 Maybe it is the user-friendliness or your superior customer support.

-- Showcase financial advantages: According to IDC, many customers prioritise the economic benefits of a product.
+- Showcase financial advantages: According to IDC, many customers prioritize the economic benefits of a product.
 Showcase cost savings or potential ROI.

 - Build trust through security: Reassure decision-makers about the safety and reliability of your product.
-Highlighting security features or favourable return policies can be pivotal.
+Highlighting security features or favorable return policies can be pivotal.

 Benefits of Value Selling

 Value selling is a customer-centric approach that offers multiple benefits to businesses.
-If you ‘get’ your customers and prioritise their needs, you’re not just making a sale but building a partnership.
+If you ‘get’ your customers and prioritize their needs, you’re not just making a sale but building a partnership.